oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 ## Implementation Status in Telefonica Group
-   The Yang based topology model proposed in this draft is being used today in one of the Telefonica operations to export the Multi-vendor IP/MPLS topology based on multiple IS-IS areas to several Operation Support System tools for visualization, capacity planning and simulation.
+   The Yang based topology model proposed in this draft is being used today in one of the Telefonica operations to export the Multi-vendor IP/MPLS topology based on multiple IS-IS domains to several Operation Support System tools for visualization, capacity planning and simulation.
 A commercial controller has implemented the exposure of the information.
 It is one of the building blocks to expose the network capabilities, together with other models which cover the inventory and service